-Fatima Juárez is a professor at the Center for Demographic, Urban, and Environmental Studies, El Colegio de Mexico.
-She serves as chair of the Scientific Committee on Adolescent Life Course in Developing Countries for the International Union for the Scientific Study of Population (IUSSP) and as a member of the editorial board of the journal Demographic Studies and Urban Planning.
-She has collaborated in Guttmacher research for many years, and joined the Institute as a Senior Fellow in 2007.
+Fatima Juárez is a professor at the Center for Demographic, Urban, and Environmental Studies, El Colegio de Mexico, specializing on the field of reproductive health in less developed countries.
+She has served as chair of the Scientific Committee on Adolescent Life Course in Developing Countries for the International Union for the Scientific Study of Population (IUSSP) and is member of several editorial boards such as the journal Demographic Studies and Urban Planning.
+She is currently member of the Advisory Board on the Population Policies of the National Council of Population of Mexico (Consejo Consultivo Ciudadano de la Política de Población de CONAPO), and has collaborated with Guttmacher research for many years, and is a Senior Fellow at the Institute since 2007.
 In addition, she is former senior lecturer and researcher at the London School of Hygiene and Tropical Medicine, and a former Senior Population Affairs Officer and Project Director at the United Nations Population Division.
-Dr. Juárez is the author or coauthor of more than 80 publications, books, journals and scientific publications.
+Dr. Juárez is the author or coauthor of more than 100 publications, books, journals and scientific publications.

 Recent Publications Include:

 Juárez F et al., Embarazo no planeado y aborto inducido en México: causas y consequencias, New York: Guttmacher Institute, 2013.

 Prada E, Maddow-Zimet I and Juárez F, El costo de la atención postaborto y del aborto legal en Colombia, Perspectivas Internacionales en Salud Sexual y Reproductiva, número especial de 2014: 2-12.